 - 2. Tokyo Fish Market Tour @Tsukiji – Enjoy Local Food and Drink

-You will be able to make the most of your time in Japan by taking the right transportation depending on the situations and budget.
-Some of them may seem confusing or complicated, especially in big cities such as Tokyo, but you will soon get used to it!
-Please make sure to check their latest timetable and schedule as they may possibly be revised regularly.
+When you travel in Japan, you will almost always make use of the efficient public transportation network.
+A ride on the super fast shinkansen is a must-do when visiting Japan.
+You will be able to make the most of your time in Japan by taking the right transportation depending your itinerary and budget.
+It may seem a bit confusing or complicated at first, especially in big cities such as Tokyo, but you will soon get used to it!
+The public transportation network in Japan is known to be safe, reliable and frequent.
+But be sure to check the last departure of the day or be prepared to pay a high taxi fee.